mapbox/pxm-manifest-specification/README.md

 ### 2. Use manifest files to initiate a render

-Please contact the Mapbox Satellite team.
 Currently, we review the manifest file and run the processing using an internal workflow.
+Please [contact the sales team](https://www.mapbox.com/contact/sales/) and mention `PXM cc: team-satellite`.